joaq-dev/EntoFocusStack/README.md

 # Entomological Focus Stacking Dataset

 This repository hosts data and resources supporting the development of a deep learning model for improved focus stacking in entomological 3D reconstruction.
 The dataset, designed to facilitate high-resolution, multi-focus image processing, is specifically curated for applications in the field of entomology.
-This README provides an overview of the dataset, related resources, and a link to the thesis detailing the model development and performance evaluation.
+This provides an overview of the dataset, related resources, and a link to the thesis detailing the model development and performance evaluation.

 ## Overview